inertiaui/modal/docs/event-bus.md

 :::

-On the parent page, you can listen to the event like this:
+On the parent page, you can listen to the event on the `ModalLink` component:

 ::: code-group